unbit/uwsgi-docs/Logging.rst

     uwsgi --socket :3031 --logger socket:192.168.173.19:5050

-will shoot log datagrams to the UDP address 192.168.173.19 on port 5050.
+will send log datagrams to the UDP address 192.168.173.19 on port 5050.
+You may also multicast logs to multiple log servers by passing the multicast

-You may also multicast logs to multiple log servers by passing the multicast address:
+address:

 .. code-block:: sh